 - Identify the actions to take when searching for different types of fraud.

-- Note the best practices for operating an employee hotline.
+- Specify the best practices for operating an employee hotline.

 - Recognize the concept underlying Benford’s Law.

-- Note the circumstances under which a z-score can be used to identify fraud.
+- Describe the circumstances under which a z-score can be used to identify fraud.

 - Identify the different types of risk associated with the examination of documents.

-- Note the types of fraud schemes that are least likely to be noticed.
+- Specify the types of fraud schemes that are least likely to be noticed.

 - Recognize the procedures needed to deal with fraud situations.